arjunsk/go-ycsb/db/memtable/WorkloadB.md

-# Workload A
+# Workload B
-Description: Scan the latest insert (90% read, 10% insert)
+Description: Mostly read - 5% Update, 95% read

 We are using the properties
 - operation count = 5M